Austrian parliament's roof catches fire, damage limited

-VIENNA The roof of Austria's parliament building caught fire on Friday morning but the blaze was quickly extinguished and damage limited, a spokesman for the Vienna fire brigade said.
+VIENNA (Reuters) - The roof of Austria's parliament building caught fire on Friday morning but the blaze was quickly extinguished and damage limited, a spokesman for the Vienna fire brigade said.

 Members of the public notified the fire brigade around 6.30 a.m.
 (0530 GMT) that smoke and flames were rising from the roof of the neo-classical building in central Vienna, he said.